Key Takeaways

 Find clinical options for semaglutide, tirzepatide, and other medical weight loss solutions.

-- Approximately 80–85% of total weight lost was fat mass
+• Between 80% and 85% of the total weight lost was pure fat mass.

-- Relative skeletal muscle mass remained largely stable over time
+• Relative skeletal muscle mass remained stable throughout the treatment period.

 The LEAN-PREP Trial: A Closer Look

-- GLP-1 therapy with home-based resistance exercise (three sessions per week)
+• GLP-1 therapy paired with home-based resistance exercises three times per week.

-- GLP-1 therapy with both resistance exercise and protein supplementation combined
+• GLP-1 therapy combining both resistance exercise and high-protein supplementation.

 Compare Top Weight Loss Treatments